Complex meniscal tears extend in more than one plane, and can in turn create separate flaps of meniscus.

 Cyamella is best seen on the AP view of plain radiograph as opposed to fabella, which is best appreciated...

-The cyclops lesion, also known as localised anterior arthrofibrosis, is a painful anterior knee mass that arise as a complication of anterior cruciate ligament (ACL) reconstruction.
+The cyclops lesion, also known as localised anterior arthrofibrosis, is a painful anterior knee mass that arises as a complication of anterior cruciate ligament (ACL) reconstruction.

 A cyma line refers to the union of two curved lines in architecture.
 In a radiological context it refers to the smooth joining of the midtarsal joint lines of the talonavicular and calcaneocuboid joints on both AP and lateral views.